 As the foremost water services operator in terms of the number of customers served in Italy, we are fully committed to ensuring the protection of our drinking water sources and, at the same time, the safety of our users; we do this in close collaboration with the local authorities.

 The Water Safety Plans (WSP) were set up with a view to preventing and alleviating water risks via an assessment of hazardous events throughout the supply chain.
-They envisage: risk mitigation, monitoring systems, operating procedures under normal and emergency conditions, water quality control planning, methods for informing the public and the competent authorities, etc..
+They envisage: risk mitigation, monitoring systems, operating procedures under normal and emergency conditions, water quality control planning, methods for informing the public and the competent authorities .

 During the year, in collaboration with institutional bodies, we also implemented various projects of public utility, including:

-Two major projects currently taking shape concern the construction of the new upper section of the Peschiera Aqueduct and the Marcio Aqueduct, essential structures for securing the water supply to Rome and the surrounding province.
+Two major projects currently taking shape concern the construction of the new upper section of the Peschiera Aqueduct, regarding which the definitive project has been finalised and the authorisation procedure preparatory to tender operations has commenced, and the new Marcio Aqueduct, essential structures for securing the water supply to Rome and the surrounding province.

 We pay close attention to the analytical checks performed on the quality of the drinking water supplied, which play a fundamental role in determining the effects deriving therefrom on people’s health.
-In 2019 we performed over 1,416,870 analytical tests on the drinking water distributed as regards all the areas served by the Group.
-The main results concerning the quality of the water managed by Acea Ato 2, Acea Ato 5, Gesesa are available online in the dedicated sections.
+In 2020 we performed over 1,523,028 analytical tests on the drinking water distributed as regards all the areas served by the Group.
+The main results concerning the quality of the water managed by Acea Ato 2, Acea Ato 5, Gesesa, Gori, AdF, Acque, Publiaqua and Umbra Acque are available online in the dedicated sections.

 We place our resources at the service of the territory, both by sharing the specialist and technical skills of our people with the local organisations and institutions and by guaranteeing our full support to the competent public health, civil protection and public safety Authorities.